platforms.base module

 abstractmethod async stop()[source]

-Gracefully disconnect and release resources.
+Gracefully disconnect from the platform and release its resources.

 Return type: